chocolatey/docs/input/en-us/central-management/setup/website.md

 > :choco-info: **NOTE**
 >
-> - `URL_to_CCM` should be the accessible URL to access the CCM Website.
+> - `URL_to_CCM` should be the accessible URL to access the Chocolatey Central Management Website.
->   This will typically be the FQDN of the server that is hosting the CCM Web Site, but it will depend on your environments configuration.
+>   This will typically be the FQDN of the server that is hosting the Chocolatey Central Management Website, but it will depend on your environment's configuration.
 > - When adding this entry, be sure to include a `,` either before or after the entry, depending on where you add it in the file.
 >   In other words, the end result needs to be a properly formatted JSON document.